 In our example above, the difference between the interest-only mortgage payment and the minimum payment at 1% (fully-amortized) is $1430.17 a month.
 This is known as “deferred interest.”
 It’s also the amount that will be added onto the overall loan balance because it’s below the total minimum amount of interest due.

-Remember, the bank or mortgage lender will allow you to make the 1% minimum payment, but the difference in payment has to end up somewhere.
+Remember, the bank or mortgage lender will typically allow you to make a 1% minimum payment, but the difference in payment has to end up somewhere.
 And that somewhere is on top of your loan balance.
 This is where many borrowers got confused, and some were ultimately foreclosed on or had to refinance to save themselves.